 The Male Guide to Drinking Tea

-When the word “tea” is heard our thoughts naturally go to tea parties with floral place settings or women sitting around drinking high tea in extravagant hats with fancy attire when in fact tea has a very male-dominant history.
-Men in China, Japan, and India have been brewing tea for thousands of years while reaping its health benefits and also enjoying its natural flavors.
-Japanese Samurai’s, for instance, turned tea drinking into a ceremonial tradition while discussing important matters of state, eventually becoming a tradition that is still used today.
-Which is what prompted us to write this blog.
+Men in China, Japan, and India have been brewing tea for thousands of years to reap its incredible health benefits and enjoy its natural flavors.
+Japanese Samurai, for instance, turned tea drinking into a ceremonial tradition while discussing important matters of state, which eventually became a tradition that is still used today.

-Green Tea is the oldest and a top favorite for many due to its sharp flavor profile.
-Loaded with antioxidants and healing properties makes green tea an ideal morning beverage to kick start the day.
+Green Tea is the oldest form of tea and a top favorite for many due to its sharp flavor profile.
+Loaded with antioxidants and healing properties, green tea makes an ideal morning beverage to kickstart the day.

-Black Tea is a staple in the tea community and can be found anywhere, black tea is usually a good tea for someone transitioning from coffee to tea.
+Black Teas are a staple in the tea community and generally have the highest amounts of caffeine.
+Black tea is a great option for someone transitioning from coffee to tea.

 Caffeine Content: High